sarahchima/personal-website/src/pages/blog/event-handlers.md

 The JavaScript handler takes precedence over the inline handler so 'no' is logged.

 ###The addEventListener method
-We can the addEventListener method to listen for an event on a particular DOM element.
+We can use the addEventListener method to listen for an event on a particular DOM element.
 Using this method, we provide a method that handles such an event.
 One advantage of this method is that it allows you to register as many events as possible on an element.

 This is the syntax of the addEventListener method.